LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 ## Computing embeddings

-When it is time to compute the embeddings you have two ways: call an external service or compute the vector locally.
+There are two ways to compute embeddings: call an external service or compute the vector locally.
 If you call an external service, then you have to take into account a few things:

 - the service is a remote service, so you have to take into account the latency and network failures